rbrandt1/MaxTreeS/README.md

 ### Edit parameters

 The parameters of the method are assumed to be kept constant.
 Therefore, values are assigned to them in code.
-The parameters of the method are assigned in the file `benchmark.cpp` in run() function calls'.
+The parameters of the method are assigned in the file `core.cpp`, and in run() function calls' in `benchmark.cpp`.

 ### Execute implementation